FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ### Prelude

-(written in 2019, originated from the [DGM seminar at Columbia](http://stat.columbia.edu/~cunningham/teaching/GR8201/))
+(written in early 2019, originated from the [DGM seminar at Columbia](http://stat.columbia.edu/~cunningham/teaching/GR8201/))

 Why do we want deep generative models?
 Because we want to learn basic factors that generate language.
 Human language contains rich latent factors, the continuous ones might be emotion, intention, and others, the discrete/ structural factors might be POS/ NER tags or syntax trees.
 Many of them are latent as in most cases, we just observe the sentence.
 They are also generative: human should produce language based on the overall idea, the current emotion, the syntax, and all other things we can or cannot name.